Our dedicated team of access professionals offer a variety of services, from training to access audits and access design appraisals.

 She conducts design appraisals and access audits of commercial, non-commercial and listed buildings.
 Jean has led several research projects, including access to further education premises, sensory access in higher education, and has conducted her own research into assisted evacuation via stairways, which she teaches in the IOSH Fire Safety and Disability course at CAE.

-As CPD officer of the London Region of the Access Association for many years, Jean has developed and regularly teaches another IOSH (Institute of Occupational Safety and Health) licensed course in addition to a number of CPD workshops pertaining to inclusive design.
+Jean has developed and regularly delivers a range of courses include another IOSH (Institute of Occupational Safety and Health) licensed course in addition to a number of CPD workshops pertaining to inclusive design.

-Jean is a Chartered Surveyor by background, has an MSc in Facility & Environment Management (UCL) and a degree in Inclusive Environments (Reading University).
-She is active on both the BSI B/559 and BS 8300 committees concerning “Access to Buildings.”
+Jean is a Chartered Surveyor by background, has an MSc in Facility & Environment Management (UCL) and an MSc in Inclusive Environments (Reading University).
+She is active on the BSI B/559 committee “Access to Buildings” and is an Honorary Senior Lecturer at UCL.

 Michelle Horn, Inclusive Environments Specialist